jship/monad-logger-aeson/monad-logger-aeson/README.md

 message, we simply check the first 9 characters of the `LogStr` for a match with `{"text":"`.
 Yes, there is the possibility that a `monad-logger` user logs out a `LogStr` with this same prefix and that `LogStr` makes its way into a `monad-logger-aeson` user's `LoggingT` runner function.
-This wwould cause `monad-logger-aeson` to erroneously assume the message's origin is `monad-logger-aeson`.
-We feel this possibility is unlikely, and have accepted this as a tradeoff in the design space of the library.
+This would cause `monad-logger-aeson` to erroneously assume the message's origin is `monad-logger-aeson`.
+We feel this possibility is overall unlikely, and have accepted this as a tradeoff in the design space of the library.
 While we believe the principles described previously should provide good performance, please note that benchmarks do not yet exist for this library.
 Caveat emptor!

 [monad-logger-aeson]: https://github.com/jship/monad-logger-aeson